sentientmonkey/nix-talk/README.md

 How does nix handle this differently?
 First off, nix is a _purely functional_ package manager.
 This means that when a package is built it has no side effects and does not change after being built.

-Nix saves this packages in a _nix store_, typically in `/nix/store` with content addressable store.
+Nix saves these packages in a _nix store_, typically in `/nix/store` with content addressable store.
 Nix not only allows you to store multiple versions of a package, but also multiple _derivations_ of a package, meaning that you can have different configurations of a package and it's dependencies.